atrocore/docs-old/modules/translations.md

 Please note, if there is no translation rule for some language as a destination language, the translations to that language will not be made, either automatically or by clicking the `Translate` button.

 For some destination language only one rule can be created.
 For each destination language multiple source languages can be selected.
-By changing the sorting order of the source languages you define the order, in which source language the value is looked up.
-E.g. if for the Spanish as a destination language the source languages are English and German – the system will look up for the value in English, if it available it will be taken, if not the system will take the value for the second language, namely German, and so in.
+By changing the sorting order of the source languages, you define the order, in which source language the value is looked up.
+E.g., if for the Spanish as a destination language the source languages are English and German – the system will look up for the value in English, if it available it will be taken, if not the system will take the value for the second language, namely German, and so in.

 ### Language configuration